gpuweb/gpuweb/proposals/bindless.md

 TODO: [#5375](https://github.com/gpuweb/gpuweb/issues/5375) Add the similar interface for `GPUBuffer`.

-TODO: [#5376](https://github.com/gpuweb/gpuweb/issues/5376) Ahould usages be used when they don't differentiate between read-only storage access and writeable storage access?
+TODO: [#5376](https://github.com/gpuweb/gpuweb/issues/5376) Should usages be used when they don't differentiate between read-only storage access and writeable storage access?

 TODO: [#5378](https://github.com/gpuweb/gpuweb/issues/5378) Pinning and unpinning add additional state to resources that makes WebGPU code less composable, are there better alternatives?